Rapid-Application-Development-JS/itemplate/README.md

 IncrementalDOM.patch(document.querySelector('#container'), renderFn, templateData);
 ```

-In this case your template will be compiled by **itemplate** into the following JS function:
+In this case your template will be compiled by **idom-template** into the following JS function:

 ```javascript
 function (data) {